Battlesystem

 Battlesystem is a tabletop miniature wargame designed as a supplement for use with the Dungeons & Dragons role-playing game.
 The original Battlesystem was printed as a boxed set in 1985 for use with the first edition AD&D rules.
-For the second edition of AD&D, a new version of Battesystem was printed as a softcover book in 1989.
+A new version of Battesystem for AD&D 2nd Edition was printed as a softcover book in 1989.

 First edition

 Contents

 Battlesystem was first released in 1985, compatible with either Advanced Dungeons & Dragons or the Basic / Expert Dungeons & Dragons (see editions of Dungeons & Dragons).
-The game was promoted as a successor to Chainmail.
+The game was promoted as a successor to the medieval miniature wargame Chainmail.

 In a Battlesystem game, each miniature represents a hero, a commander, or multiple troops, depending on the troops' level or hit dice.
 There are no statistics in the game for any troops or characters, but, instead, all are derived from the relevant Dungeons & Dragons publications.
 For instance, to add any creature from the Monster Manual or similar publications as troops, its in-game point cost can be derived from the XP reward listed in the Monster Manual for killing the creature.

 The first edition of Battlesystem was a set of rules and components for use in playing mass fantasy battles, involving miniatures rules for metal or cardstock figures, or counters.
 The first edition set contained rules with beginner and intermediate levels of complexity, four battle scenarios, a guide to miniatures, a number of cardboard figures, and over 800 counters.
 It was meant to be used with either the Advanced Dungeons & Dragons game or the simpler Dungeons & Dragons rule book sets available at the time.

 The first edition of Battlesystem was sold as a box set which contained: